Have you been charged with a crime and don’t know where to turn for legal help? Contact Low Law Firm today to ensure your legal rights are protected.

 Low Law Firm attorneys have the experience and skill to handle your criminal law case from beginning to end.

 This includes an appeal should it become necessary.
 Rick Dunbar is a highly effective criminal appellate attorney.
-He has argued before the highest criminal appellate court of this great state, the Court of Criminal Appeals.
+He has argued before the highest criminal appellate court of Texas, the Court of Criminal Appeals.
 He has many years of appellate victories.
-When we say we can handle your case from beginning to end…we mean it.
+When we say we can handle your case from beginning to end… We mean it.